FAQ

 Q: Do you rent the theater for screenings?

-A: No. As a nonprofit cinema, we program our calendar with films that meet our mission and curatorial criteria.
-Our calendar is filled with our own programming.
+A: No. As a nonprofit cinema, we program our screens with films that meet our mission and curatorial criteria.

 Q: What does it mean to be a nonprofit cinema?